Flight of Icarus: Overview

 The single cover, in something of a parody of the original myth, portrays a winged Eddie killing Icarus with a flamethrower.
 Icarus resembles the figure in Evening: Fall of Day, by William Rimmer, which was used as a label logo by Led Zeppelin.
 According to the artist, Derek Riggs, this is a reference to Led Zeppelin's break-up a few years before.

 The song received criticism in the UK on release, with Garry Bushell commenting, "Plodding rather than powerful, it seemed universally unpopular with hardcore British metallurgists whose worst fears were bolstered by the number's release as the first American single.
 Bassist Steve Harris has since said that "releasing 'Icarus' in the States was a mistake," going on to state that "I do wish we'd had time to break it in live before we recorded it, it's a lot more powerful live, a lot faster and heavier."
 In support of the song, Dickinson stated, "Steve never liked it.
 He thought it was too slow, but I wanted it to be that rocksteady sort of beat.
 I knew it would get onto American radio if we kept it that way, and I was right."

 The song appears on the tribute album Numbers from the Beast, featuring Ripper Owens on vocals, Doug Aldrich on guitars, Jimmy Bain on bass, and Simon Wright on drums, and it was also covered by the progressive metal band Fates Warning in 1983.

 Music video

 The video for this track was directed by Jim Yukich and was filmed in the Bahamas at Compass Point Studios (where the album was recorded) as the band played a staged recording session of the track.
 Drummer Nicko McBrain appeared as a blue faced grim reaper.
 Also, producer Martin Birch had a cameo in the clip as his face morphed with Maiden mascot Eddie.
-A newer edit of the video features Flash animation by Camp Chaos spliced between the original footage, replacing McBrain and Birch's acting scenes and some of the '80s-style visual effects.
+A newer version of the video features Flash animation by Camp Chaos spliced between the original footage, replacing McBrain and Birch's acting scenes and some of the '80s-style visual effects.
 The animation depicts Icarus fleeing away from a winged Eddie (as seen on the single cover).